RobinLi7/BIOF520_A4/README.md

 - Handle common data issues such as missing values and factor level mismatches.

 ## Requirements
+The code is written in an `.ipynb` file so we need an iRkernel to run it.

 The following R packages are required:
 - `survival`